alphagov/notifications-net-client/DOCUMENTATION.md

 You can choose any value between 1 week and 78 weeks.

+To use this feature will need version X.X.X of the .NET client library, or a more recent version.

-If you do not do this, the file will be available for the default period of 78 weeks (18 months).
+If you do not choose a value, the file will be available for the default period of 78 weeks (18 months).

 ```csharp